BogdanTarus/solubility/README.md

 ## 4. Construct a web application

 A flask API that predicts the aqueous solubility can be deployed on AWS/EC2.
 The are two forms of the API: a command-line based and a HTML based.
 The user should input the SMILES of the chemical structure with the unknown aqueous solubility and will get the predicted value.
 Detailed instructions related to the deployment process can be found [here](https://github.com/BogdanTarus/solubility/tree/master/models/1_solubility_physical-descriptors/03_flask_deployment_AWS-EC2).

+## 5. Perspectives

+* Make an analysis of the training dataset by inspecting how the physical descriptors are distributed among the compounds.
+Perform a classification of the compounds within the dataset based on theit size, number of rotatable bonds, and aromaticity proportion.
+This will give as indication for what kind of compounds we can predict so solubility.

+* Deploy the models as serverless APIs.

+* Introduce metrics to the project core evaluation.

+* Add new compounds into the datset.